Aidsmap and NAM Publications has made the decision to transfer its assets to the Terrence Higgins Trust (THT) and National AIDS Trust (NAT).

 Why Terrence Higgins Trust?

-THT is a leading HIV and sexual health charity with a robust infrastructure and a longstanding commitment to the HIV community.
+THT is a leading HIV charity with a robust infrastructure and a longstanding commitment to the HIV community.

-We look forward to seeing THT's stewardship that will honour NAM's legacy and continue to serve the diverse needs of the HIV community.
+We thank THT for taking this on and look forward to seeing how THT's stewardship will honour NAM's legacy and continue to serve the diverse needs of the HIV community.

 Our Commitment Moving Forward